 Principal Component Analysis

-To identify the spread of the data, we can perform a principal
+To identify the variability of the data, we can perform a principal

 component analysis (PCA).
 The run_pca